Research

 Lymnaea stagnalis

-Study investigating the chronic toxicity of the soluble lead ion to Lymnaea stagnalis, carried out according to the recently adopted OECD 243 protocol, performed under standardised conditions more applicable to classification under CLP.
+Study investigating the chronic toxicity of the soluble lead ion to L. stagnalis, carried out according to the OECD 243 protocol, performed under standardised conditions more applicable to classification under CLP.

 Biotic ligand models

-The Lead REACH Consortium continues to assess the research needs to ensure that REACH Registration dossiers remain the most up to date resource of health and environmental effects of lead metal and compounds.
+The Lead REACH Consortium continues to assess research necessary to ensure that its REACH Registration dossiers remain the most up to date resource of health and environmental effects of lead metal and compounds.
+Future work will include a review of available information on possible endocrine activity of lead from in vitro and in vivo mechanistic assays on mammalian (human health) and non-mammalian (environment), in light of the new hazard classes in the CLP Regulation and anticipated changes to REACH information requirements.